theRealAph/ScopeLocals/README.md

 }
 ```

+An extent local acquires (we say: _is bound to_) a value on entry to an
+extent.
+When that extent terminates, the extent local is unbound.
+In the simple case this leaves the extent local unassociated with any value.
+In the case of a nested extent local binding (see below) it restores the previous binding.

+### Using extent local variables with threads

 A server framework may configure the behaviour of `run()` so that the
 user code will be run in a new virtual thread.
 This witnesses a
 thread-per-request model.
 Starting a new thread means that